JiaSin-Wu/TSMC_Attendance_Management_System_backend/README.md

 1. `git clone git@github.com:JiaSin-Wu/TSMC_Attendance_Management_System_backend.git`
 2. `git checkout {branch_name}`

+#### Set up .env
+Copy `env.example` to a new file named `.env` at the root of the project
+Note: This file is used to configure database access, JWT keys, and other environment variables.
 #### Make sure to push on the correct branch]
 `git push origin {branch_name}`
 ### app folder